Is The Bible is Wrong About History?

 So today in Egypt we have the Misr Bank, the Misr Insurance Company, and the Misr Travel Agency. - Quote From Answers in Genesis

-Who is Mizraim?
-He is the son of Ham and grandson of Noah.
-Egypt was originally founded by the grandson of Noah... and that means all of its history is completely after the global flood.
+Who was Mizraim?
+He was the son of Ham and grandson of Noah.
+The grandson of Noah founded Egypt, and that means all of its history completely takes place after the global flood.

-That Noah's flood did not happen is just wishful thinking on the part of evolutionists and humanists.
+A claim that Noah's flood did not happen is wishful thinking on the part of evolutionists and humanists.
 Deep time without a global flood are required for evolution to be true.
-But, both the Bible and the physical evidence support the fact that Noah's global flood was real.
+However, both the Bible and the physical evidence support the fact that Noah's global flood was real.

 The book of Esther purports to describe how a young Jewish girl named Esther was chosen by the Persian king Xerxes I to be queen after he had divorced Vashti.
 Although historians know a great deal about Xerxes I, there is no record that he had a Jewish queen named Esther or was married to Vashti.